-3 weeks in Malaysia
+Travel Guide: 3 weeks in Malaysia

 Sunrise in the Cameron Highlands - part of a 3 week itinerary of Malaysia

-Malaysia surprised us in many ways during our 3 week round trip.
+(Last Update: August 2026).
+Malaysia surprised us in many ways during our first 3 week round trip a few years ago.
+Since then we have returned twice – to see different parts (Borneo!) and to revisit our favourites (Penang, Langkawi!).
 From pristine beaches to sprawling tea plantations, from multifaceted metropolises to untouched rainforests–the country boasts a variety of nature, rich history and culture, that makes it an incredibly diverse destination to discover.
-In 3 weeks you can see quite a bit, so let us share our itinerary for you to follow in our footsteps–alongside some personal tips to make your travel experience even better.

 The beach at the Datai Langkawi - part of a 3 week itinerary through MalaysiaIt’s not just the beaches that make Malaysia an interesting destination.
 But they’re not bad either…

-Recommended 3 week itinerary of Malaysia: From South East to North West
+Our 3 week itinerary of Malaysia: From South East to North West

 • Outside of Malaysia: 3 days in Singapore